tldr-pages/tldr/pages/linux/wpa_passphrase.md

 > Generate a WPA-PSK key from an ASCII passphrase for a given SSID.

-- Compute and display the WPA-PSK key for a given SSID reading the passphrase from `stdin`:
+- Compute and display the WPA-PSK key for a given SSID reading the passphrase from stdin:

 `wpa_passphrase {{SSID}}`